va1shn9v/PromptIR/README.md

     @article{potlapalli2023promptir,
-    title={PromptIR: Prompting for All-in-One Blind Image Restoration}, author={Potlapalli, Vaishnav and Zamir, Syed Waqas and Khan, Salman and Khan, Fahad Shahbaz}, journal={arXiv preprint arXiv:2306.13090},
+    title={PromptIR: Prompting for All-in-One Blind Image Restoration}, author={Potlapalli, Vaishnav and Zamir, Syed Waqas and Khan, Salman and Khan, Fahad Shahbaz}, journal={Advances in Neural Information Processing Systems (NeurIPS)}, year={2023}
-    year={2023}
     }

 ## Contact
-Should you have any question, please contact vaishnav.potlapalli@mbzuai.ac.ae
+Should you have any questions, please contact vaishnav.potlapalli@mbzuai.ac.ae

 **Acknowledgment:** This code is based on the [AirNet](https://github.com/XLearning-SCU/2022-CVPR-AirNet) and [Restormer](https://github.com/swz30/Restormer) repositories.